Extracting classical Lyapunov exponent from one-dimensional quantum mechanics: Introduction

-Then, it is natural to ask whether these remarkable properties of the OTOCs are held in more general situations.
+Then, it is natural to ask whether these remarkable properties of the OTOCs hold in more general situations.
 In order to understand this question, we study one-dimensional quantum mechanics with polynomial potentials \cite{Hashimoto:2020xfr, Romatschke:2020qfr}.
-In classical mechanics, the particle motions confined in the potentials are periodic.
-However, if the potential has a hill, the hill will be approximated by an IHO and the system shows a butterfly effect near there.
-We argue when the OTOCs reproduce this classical Lyapunov exponent in quantum mechanics.
-As is expected through the classical-quantum correspondence, we will see that suitably localized wave packets correctly reproduce the Lyapunov exponent.
-Besides, if we take a double scaling limit similar to the non-critical string theories \cite{Klebanov:1991qa,Ginsparg:1993is,Polchinski:1994mb, Nakayama:2004vk}, the correct Lyapunov exponent will be obtained through more general states such as energy eigenstates.
+In classical mechanics, the particle motions confined in the potentials are periodic and not chaotic.
+However, if the potential has a hill, the hill will be approximated by an IHO, and the system shows a butterfly effect near there.
+We discuss when the OTOCs reproduce this classical Lyapunov exponent of the hill in quantum mechanics.
+As is expected through the classical-quantum correspondence, we see that suitably localized wave packets correctly reproduce the Lyapunov exponent.
+In addition, if we take a limit similar to the large-$N$ limit in the noncritical string theories \cite{Klebanov:1991qa,Ginsparg:1993is,Polchinski:1994mb, Nakayama:2004vk}, the correct Lyapunov exponent will be obtained through more general states such as energy eigenstates.

+The organization of this article is as follows.
+In Sec.~\ref{sec-IHO}, we study the nature of the OTOCs in the IHO \eqref{IHO} in detail.
+In Sec.~\ref{sec-general}, we investigate the OTOCs in more general potential cases.
+In Sec.~\ref{sec-classical}, we argue that one can understand our results in the $\hbar \to 0$ limit in terms of classical mechanics.
+Section \ref{sec-discussion} contains conclusions and discussions.